Brrrrr… it’s an icy week in Kendal – the polar bears and penguins have taken over!

 We went on a nature ramble as well around the field to see what other autumn objects we could find.
 Before we left Nursery we counted to see if we had everyone and we talked about how to stay safe outside such as holding hands with our buddy and coming back to a grown up straight away if they called us.
 We all took a basket to put or treasures in and ended up with quite the collection of leaves, conkers, feathers and twigs.

-Special mentions this week go to Lilie and Olive-May as our pupils of the week.
-Lilie has been showing great resilience all week and Olive-May has been very respectful to both adults and peers.
+Special mentions this week go to two little people - one for showing great resilience all week and another for being very respectful to both adults and peers.
 Well done!